Transitional cell carcinoma of the bladder; Urothelial cancer

 The cure rates for people with stage III tumors are less than 50%.
 People with stage IV bladder cancer are rarely cured.

-Call your health care provider if you have blood in your urine or other symptoms of bladder cancer, including:
+Contact your provider if you have blood in your urine or other symptoms of bladder cancer, including:

 If you smoke, quit.
 Smoking can increase your risk for bladder cancer.
 Avoid exposure to chemicals linked to bladder cancer.

-National Comprehensive Cancer Network.
+National Comprehensive Cancer Network website.
 NCCN clinical practice guidelines in oncology (NCCN guidelines): Bladder cancer.
-Version 2.2015.
+Version 4.2021.